cprima/cprimanet/tec/log/audio/_posts/2022-01-15-automated-analysis-youtube-channel.md

 ## Reading Microphone Datasheets

-A less readable part of datasheets of microphones might be the graphs about polar patterns and frequency responses.
-But that part is
+For the novice a less readable part of datasheets of microphones might be the graphs about polar patterns and frequency responses.
+But that part is sooo important!

 ### Polar Patterns

 The polar pattern depicts the sencsitivity to sounds arriving from different angles.
-A polar graph uses angles as reference szstem, different from the more ubiquitous cartesian graphs with their x, z and mazbe z axis.
+A polar graph uses angles as reference system, different from the more ubiquitous cartesian graphs with their x, z and mazbe z axis.
 The practitioner can read from a microphone's polar pattern graph how to best position the micriphone so that it does not pick up for example typing noise from the keyboard.

 ![microphone polar patterns](/tec/log/audio/images/microphone-polar-patterns.png){:class="resize"}